oracle/cluster-api-provider-oci/docs/src/gs/provision-mgmt-cluster.md

 * [Create a local management or bootstrap cluster with kind](./mgmt/mgmt-kind.md)

-For a more durable environment, we recommend using a managed Kubernetes service such as [Oracke Container Engine for Kubernetes][oke] (OKE).
+For a more durable environment, we recommend using a managed Kubernetes service such as [Oracle Container Engine for Kubernetes][oke] (OKE).

 * [Create a management cluster with OKE](./mgmt/mgmt-oke.md)